jdwieland8282/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

       <td>
         <p>One bit for each Vendor:</p>
         <p>
-          <code>1</code> Legitimate Interest established<br /><code>0</code>
+          <code>1</code> Implied Consent established<br /><code>0</code>
-          Legitimate Interest not established or the user exercised their “Right to Object”
+          Implied Consent not established or the user exercised an Objection
         </p>
       </td>
       <td>
-        The legitimate interest value for each Vendor ID from
+        The Implied Consent value for each Vendor ID from
         <code>1</code> to MaxVendorId where index <code>0</code> is Vendor
         ID <code>1</code>.
         <p>
-          Set the bit corresponding to a given vendor to <code>1</code> if the CMP has established transparency for that vendor's legitimate interest disclosures for one or more Purposes (including Special Purposes).
+          Set the bit corresponding to a given vendor to <code>1</code> if the CMP has established transparency for that vendor's implied consent disclosures for one or more Purposes (including Special Purposes).
         </p>
         <p>
-          If a user exercises their “Right To Object” to a vendor’s processing based on a legitimate interest, then that vendor’s bit must be set to <code>0</code>.
+          If a user exercises an Objection to a vendor’s processing based on a implied consent, then that vendor’s bit must be set to <code>0</code>.
 For vendors that register for Special Purposes only (no other Purposes) and have been displayed by the CMP the value must be set to <code>1</code>.
 Note: